 - Quick read and interesting article in Forbes “Chaos Theory, The Butterfly Effect, and the Computer Glitch that Started It All“

 - Engaging video by two professors at University of Nottingham, UK.
-They demonstrate the Butterfly Effect in simple systems such as double-jointed pendulums and pool balls traveling across a pool table; and in complex systems such as evolving weather patterns and storms.
+They demonstrate results of the Butterfly Effect in simple systems such as double-jointed pendulums and pool balls traveling across a pool table; and in complex systems such as evolving weather patterns and storms.

 Copyright © 2016 by SCM Globe Corp.